-C. InfoGAN
+2.4 InfoGAN

-As proposed by [12], InfoGAN is the GAN extended with information maximizing theory.
+As proposed by [2], InfoGAN is the GAN extended with information maximizing theory.
 The output of the original GAN model is G(z), where z is a totally unstructured random vector.
-During the training, there are no additional restrictions on z, therfore, output G(z) is highly entangled with input z, and make the individual elements in vector z loss their correspondence to the specific semantic features of the data.
-InfoGAN has made improvements by splitting the original input of the generator model into two parts: (1) the random noise z, and (2) a random latent code c which is used to targeting the semantic features of the data distribution [13].
+During the training, there are no additional restrictions on z to generate data, therefore, within the neural network, there are complex relations and connections between z and G(z), namely, output G(z) is highly entangled with input z, and make the individual elements in vector z loss their correspondence to the specific semantic features of the data.
+InfoGAN has made improvements by adding a highly structures latent code c, changing the output to G(z,c) and splitting the original input of the generator model into two parts: (1) the random noise z, and (2) a random latent code c which is used to targeting the semantic features of the data distribution[28].
 (See Figure 4).